 Permanent Total Disability Benefits (PTD)

-If your injuries caused by an injury or illness at work are severe enough to prevent you from returning to work even after achieving “your best medical improvement,” you may be eligible for Florida permanent total disability benefits.
+If your injuries caused by an injury or illness at work are severe enough to prevent you from returning to work even after achieving maximum medical improvement, you may be eligible for Florida permanent total disability benefits.

 Suppose the accident at work results in death within a year of the injury or five years after the resulting disability.
 In that case, your family may obtain death compensation, including dependent allowances, education benefits, and funeral expenses.
 For workers who die without relatives, the benefits only cover the funeral expenses.
 Also, beneficiaries of the deceased may receive part of the salary.
 The amount can be high, and we will help you find out what and how much of their workers’ compensation benefits you are owed if your loved one had an accident at work that resulted in death.